 As you can see, Apache and Nginx are powerful, flexible, and capable.
 Deciding which server is best for you is largely based on an assessment of your needs and specific tests with templates you expect to see.

-There are differences between these projects that have a very real impact on the gross performance, capacity and implementation time required for each solution is operational.
-However, this is usually the result of a series of commitments that should not be casually dismissed.
+There are differences between these projects that have a very real impact on the gross performance, capacity and implementation time required for each solution to be fully operational.
 In the end, there is no single Web server, but use the solution that best fits your goals.